nabto/appmyproduct-device-stub/acl.md

 permission granted is controlled by the admin of the device.

-# unpaired fresh mode
+## Unpaired fresh mode

 1. Client connects locally.
 Connection access is granted since device is unpaired.
 [AMP-68, AMP-71]
 2. Client calls getPublicInfo.json to find out if you are paired with the device.
 [AMP-68]
 3. Client goes into pairing mode and calls pairWithDevice.json [AMP-69]
-4. Client is granted owner permissions to the device [TODO - opdater device stub]
+4. Client is granted owner permissions to the device

-# paired device local pairing access
+## Paired device local pairing access

 1. Client connects locally.
 Connection access is granted since the connection is local.
 [AMP-68, AMP-71]
 2. Client calls getPublicInfo.json to find out that it is not paired.
 [AMP-68]
 3. Client goes into pairing mode and calls pairWithDevice.json [AMP-68, AMP-69, AMP-71]
 4. Client is granted guest permissions since the device already have an owner.

-# access device you are paired with
+## Access device you are paired with

 1. Client connects to the device.
 2. Client calls getPublicInfo.json to ensure that the client is paired with the device.
-3. ...
-4. PROFIT

-# Remote Access to a device where you have been removed from the ACL
+## Remote Access to a device where you have been removed from the ACL
 1. The device is in the list of known devices
 2. Client connects to the device.
 The connection is not granted and fails with ACCESS_DENIED
 3. The user is informed about the situation and asked to re-pair with the device.

-# Local Access to a device where you have been removed from the ACL
+## Local Access to a device where you have been removed from the ACL
 1. the device is in the list of known devices
 2. Client connects to the device, the connection is granted because the device is in local pairing mode.
 3. Client calls getPublicInfo.json and discovers that it is not seen as paired.
 4. Client goes into pairing mode and calls pairWithDevice.json

 ## getPublicInfo.json